zapier/visual-builder/docs/_publish/launch-process/integration-publishing-requirements.md

 We are excited you are creating an integration for the [Zapier Platform](https://zapier.com/developer-platform).
 We are here to help you understand our platform and its requirements to successfully prepare your Zapier integration for publishing.
 Thousands of partners have built integrations on the Zapier Platform, so our mutual users can set up Zaps as easily and quickly as possible.

 Your Zapier integration can pass the review for publishing process quickly and smoothly when it meets these requirements.
 The requirements help maintain quality and consistency for all integrations listed in our [App Directory](https://zapier.com/apps).
 Please review them carefully before submitting for review to ensure your integration is compliant.
+Ask the [PublishBot](https://publishbot.zapier.app/) or write in via the [contact form](https://developer.zapier.com/contact) for any questions.

 The requirements are arranged into multiple sections: [General](https://platform.zapier.com/publish/integration-publishing-requirements#1-general), [Meta](https://platform.zapier.com/publish/integration-publishing-requirements#2-meta), [Authentication](https://platform.zapier.com/publish/integration-publishing-requirements#3-authentication), [Triggers](https://platform.zapier.com/publish/integration-publishing-requirements#4-triggers), [Actions](https://platform.zapier.com/publish/integration-publishing-requirements#5-actions), [Searches](https://platform.zapier.com/publish/integration-publishing-requirements#6-searches), [Error Handling](https://platform.zapier.com/publish/integration-publishing-requirements#7-error-handling), and [Code](https://platform.zapier.com/integration-publishing-requirements#8-code).